Chambers offers non-assessed mini-pupillages to those who would like to gain experience of life in a Chancery set.

 Applications cannot be considered for the relevant mini-pupillage period after the deadline has passed but will be considered for the next mini-pupillage period.

 Mini-pupillages for under-represented groups

 We are committed to widening access to the Bar to those from under-represented social backgrounds.
 As part of that commitment, we offer:

 We strongly encourage any candidate who fulfils our access criteria to apply for one of these reserved mini-pupillage places.
 Candidates who apply for a reserved place are still eligible for an unreserved place (on an equal footing with other candidates).
 To apply for a reserved place, simply fill out the access scheme section of our mini-pupillage application form.

 As noted above, if you have been offered and have accepted or completed an access mini-pupillage with us, you will be guaranteed a first-round pupillage interview with us on the first occasion that you apply for pupillage thereafter.
-To take advantage of this, candidates must provide the Pupillage Secretary with their Pupillage Gateway candidate number for that season, prior to the date on which the Gateway gives Chambers access to the applications (which usually happens a few days after the application period closes).
-This information should be emailed to email@example.com.
+To take advantage of this, candidates must apply to Chambers through the Gateway and provide the Pupillage Secretary with their Pupillage Gateway candidate number for that season, prior to the date on which the Gateway gives Chambers access to the applications (which usually happens a few days after the application period closes).
+This information should be emailed to firstname.lastname@example.org.